Johnnie Blockburger: NCAA

 He spent a year at the University of Arizona in 2020-21 where he won the Pac-12 400 metres race with a time of 45.57 seconds, and ran a personal best time of 44.71 seconds at the Jim Click Shootout on April 10 which ranked him as No. 4 on the career U.S. Junior List behind only Steve Lewis, LaShawn Merritt and Darrell Robinson and made him the first member of the Arizona Wildcats to run under 45 seconds, breaking the school record set in 2008.
 He was subsequently named PAC-12 freshman of the year, before transferring to the University of Southern California.

 In 2024, Blockburger was named the Pac-12 Men’s Athlete of the Year, winning the 200 metres and 400 metres race at the conference championship meeting.
 He finished fourth in the 400 metres at the 2024 NCAA outdoor championships, and lowered his personal best time to 44.51 seconds that year at the Pac-12 final in Boulder, Colorado.

 Competing at the New Mexico Collegiate Classic in Albuquerque in February 2025, he setting new indoor personal best in the 200 metres with a time of 20.34 seconds.
 In March 2025, he was a member of the University of Southern California team which won the overall 2025 Division I men's indoor track and field title Virginia Beach, their first for 53 years.

 Professional career

 On 24 April 2025, he was named in the American team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
-Be was a member of the mixed 4x400 metres relay team along with Courtney Okolo, Chris Robinson, and Lynna Irby-Jackson that won their heat to qualify an American team for the 2025 World Championship, and doing so by running world-leading time.
+He was a member of the mixed 4x400 metres relay team along with Courtney Okolo, Chris Robinson, and Lynna Irby-Jackson that won their heat to qualify an American team for the 2025 World Championship, and doing so by running world-leading time.
 In the final the quartet won the gold medal and broke the championship record to win in 3:09.54.
 Later that month, he finished sixth in the 400 metres at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, part of the 2025 Diamond League.